AntonyLeons/Agile/README.md

 * IF a branch is merged get update from master before opening a pull request
 * ATOM is the recommended editor
 * Open issues if you spot an issue with the code
+* Travis is Continuous Integration which checks PHP for syntax errors